getPopsure/dirty-swan/.github/pull_request_template.md

 - [ ] I reviewed my own code
 - [ ] The changes align with the designs I received
   Or give a reason why this does not apply:
-- [ ] I have attached screenshot(s), Loom video(s), or gif(s) showing that the solution is working as expected
+- [ ] I have attached screenshot(s), video(s) or gif(s) showing that the solution is working as expected
   Or give a reason why this does not apply:
 - [ ] I have updated the task(s) status on Linear
-- [ ] I have compressed the images
+- [ ] All new media is optimized (images, gifs, videos)

 ### Browser support